 Represented Pratt & Whitney division of United Technologies in suit brought by Chromalloy Gas Turbine alleging various antitrust violations in the repair market for aircraft engines.
-Chromalloy had sought hundreds of millions in trebled damages.
+Chromalloy had sought hundreds of millions of dollars in trebled damages.
 After four-month trial, jury awarded Chromalloy no damages.
 Judgment affirmed on appeal.

 Lead trial counsel for life sciences company and high-purity chemical supplier, Avantor, in breach of contract and trade secrets claim against former employee for violation of, among other things, a non-compete provision.
-Obtained TRO precluding Defendant from working with his new employer in a competitive role.
+Obtained TRO precluding defendant from working with his new employer in a competitive role.
 Case pending.

 Lead trial counsel for Sabre in breach of contract and tortious interference claims and counterclaims regarding Sabre's contract with the Lufthansa group of airlines.
 Case pending.

 American Airlines v.
-Gogo (Tarrant County, Texas)
+Gogo (Tarrant County, TX)